 She shows us some creative gable ends, with unique attic vents, rafter tails & other ornamentation.

 At the end of the chapter- more resources for materials.

 Jane loves windows, referring to them as the most important part of the bungalow.
 She gives us a brief history of window & glass development, with plenty of illustrations in both Linda’s photos & manufacturer pictures.
 These images also show different muntin (the strip of wood separating & holding panes of glass in a window) configurations.

 Jane enumerates the “obfuscations” used by window manufacturers to confuse people in making clear judgements regarding window replacement.
 It’s worth reading the list & if you are considering yanking your windows, I’d so go far as to call it mandatory.

 She teaches us how to make a storm window & then talks about screens.
-I highly recommend having screens on your windows so you cats can smell the outdoors.
+I highly recommend having screens on your windows so your cats (Jane loved cats.) can smell the outdoors.
 I also recommend that your windows are in good repair, with some sort of stop, so that you don’t experience a sash come crashing down on an innocent kitty.

 Then on to doors where she provides us with some beautiful images.
 Many styles were appropriate & she thoughtfully has 2 pages of historic manufacturer images giving us a grand array.

 If you want to know more about windows, you could read what I have to say about them here!

 Her resources list closes the chapter.
 (Get it?
 Like you close a door?
 Are puns contagious?)